Travel Information and Research Station Protocols

 The Organization for Tropical Studies is happy to share our response regarding Covid-19 (coronavirus).
 We regularly monitor the CDC (Center for Disease Control), the U.S. State Department Travel Advisory and the Ministerio de Salud de Costa Rica (Costa Rica Ministry of Health) websites, among others, for the latest updates on issues of concern.

 In South Africa, international visitors are now allowed but must undergo a health screening at the port of entry.
-In addition, travelers must present a negative Covid-19 test, taken no less than 72 hours from the time of departure, or they will be required to remain in mandatory quarantine at their own expense.
-Visitors are asked to install the “Covid Alert South Africa” mobile app.
-Public transportation is operating at reduced levels with social distancing and mandatory use of face coverings.
-Indoor and outdoor gatherings in the country are banned, there is a curfew from 9pm to 6am, and alcohol sales are prohibited.
-All shops, bars, and other venues must close by 8pm.
+Travelers arriving in South Africa must complete an online questionnaire and present a negative Covid-19 test that is recognized by the World Health Organization, taken no less than 72 hours from the time of departure.
+In the event of the traveler’s failure to submit a valid certificate as proof of their negative Covid-19 status, the traveler will be required to do an antigen test on arrival in South Africa at their own cost.
+In the event of a traveler testing positive for Covid-19, they will be required to isolate themselves at their own cost, for a period of 10 days.
+Visitors are asked to install the “Covid Alert South Africa” mobile application.
+South Africa is currently at alert level 1, where public transportation is operating at reduced levels, and social distancing and mandatory wearing of face coverings being enforced in all public places.
+Indoor and outdoor gatherings in the country are limited to 50 people, there is a curfew in force from 11pm to 4am.
 Please note: The U.S. Department of State has issued a Level 3 Travel Advisory for South Africa.
 Citizens are asked to reconsider travel to South Africa due to Covid-19 and to exercise increased caution in the country due to crime, civil unrest, health, and drought.
+Further information for U.S. citizens can be found at U.S. Embassy in South Africa website

 OTS will continue to monitor government websites for changes to travel advisory levels for all countries in which we have operations.